 The Marshalls Group is concerned with being a good corporate citizen which includes paying the right amount of tax at the right time.
 Marshalls follows relevant legislation and case law and applies professional care and judgement in approaching tax compliance.
 Marshalls pays a significant amount of tax to local and national government.

-This strategy applies to Marshalls plc and all UK entities in its group for the year ended 31 December 2019.
-This document complies with paragraph 16 of schedule 19 of the finance Act 2016 which requires large businesses to publish their tax strategies.
+This strategy applies to Marshalls plc and all UK entities in its group for the year ended 31 December 2020.
+This document complies with paragraph 16 of the Finance Act 2016 which requires large businesses to publish their tax strategies.

 Accountability for all UK tax lies with Group Tax and Group Payroll who report to the Board through the CFO.
 The group actively seeks to identify, evaluate and monitor risks that may arise throughout the business.
 Marshalls maintains a tax risk register and a program of monitoring processes and controls to minimise tax risk.